ustudio/Blueque/README.md

 Note: this will not be implemented in the first pass.

 There is a Pub/Sub `Channel` for each task queue (channel).
-This can be used by the worker client to listen for new tasks if the task queue they were interested in was empty when they last checked for a task.
+This can be used by the listener client to listen for new tasks if the task queue they were interested in was empty when they last checked for a task.

-Messages should *not* include the task ID of the newly created task, because workers must be required to manually try to `LPOP` the task off the task queue, so that only one work runs each task.
+Messages should *not* include the task ID of the newly created task, because listeners must be required to manually try to `LPOP` the task off the task queue, so that only one work runs each task.

 ### Task List ###